 The CSU History Club is open to any student interested in history, politics or current events.
 The club meets biweekly during the semester, sponsors a historical feature film monthly, a dinner with the International Students at Thanksgiving and a local field trip each term.
 Members are also invited to the History Awards Banquet every spring.
-For more information contact Alice Pate, Department of History, (706) 565-3632 or pate_alice@colstate.edu.
+For more information contact Alice Pate, Department of History, pate_alice@colstate.edu.